Graciekroos/SNPcalling_2022/README.md

 module load Stacks/2.58-gimkl-2020a
 ```

 Then I extracted the .key file containing the barcodes used for each of read 1 and read 2 of samples.
-I loaded this file into a text editor for formatting the data, according to section 1.4.2 of the Stacks manual (for specifying combinatorial barcodes with sample names, there is one barcode per column, with two columns for each of the read 1 and read 2 barcodes, and sample names in a separate column with each column separated by a tab).
+I loaded this file into a text editor for formatting the data, according to section 1.4.2 of the Stacks manual.
 I then named this file "barcodes.txt" and loaded it onto Stacks.

 I used process_radtags for demultiplexing, specifying the data is paired end (-P), the barcodes.txt file for barcodes, the restriction enzyme used as PstI (-e)  and for the program to rescue barcodes and cut sites (-r).
 I also wanted to have higher quality data so I specified (-c) to remove any reads with uncalled bases and (-q) to discard reads with low quality scores.